Wednesday, 11 July 2018

 We were on the move before

-It was actually a very short stage, as we had decided not to stick to our original idea, which was to go straight to La Charité-sur-Loire today.
+This was actually a very short stage, as we had decided not to stick to our original idea, which had been to go straight to La Charité-sur-Loire in one day.
 Instead we would potter along and take two days to get there.

-Our early departure was largely a matter of habit, combined with the prospect of another hot day.
+Our early departure was largely a matter of habit, combined with the threat of another hot day.

-We were not quite the first people to rise – the school children were already taking down their tents and receiving bowls of what looked like gruel.
+For once, we were not the first people in the camping ground to rise – the school children were already taking down their tents and receiving bowls of what looked unappetisingly like gruel.

 We had to remind ourselves that the river was no longer the Allier, but the Loire.
 From the bridge it looked wide and shallow, with the bleached skeletons of trees from a former flood marooned on sandbars.